-Emergency Compounding of an Oral Suspension from 75 mg TAMIFLU Capsules (Final Concentration 6 mg/mL)
+Emergency Preparation Of Oral Suspension From 75 mg TAMIFLU Capsules

-The following directions are provided for use only during emergency situations.
-These directions are not intended to be used if the FDA-approved, commercially manufactured TAMIFLU for oral suspension is readily available from wholesalers or the manufacturer.
+The following directions are provided for use only during emergency situations and when FDA-approved, commercially manufactured TAMIFLU for oral suspension is not available from wholesalers or the manufacturer.

-Compounding an oral suspension with this procedure will provide one patient with enough medication for a 5day course of treatment or a 10-day course of prophylaxis.
+The following emergency preparation instructions will provide one patient with enough TAMIFLU for a 5-day course of treatment of influenza or a 10-day course of prophylaxis of influenza:

-First, determine the dose of TAMIFLU for the patients then determine total volume of an oral suspension needed to be compounded based on Table 2.
+Step #1: Determine the dosage of TAMIFLU for the patient [see DOSAGE AND ADMINISTRATION] then determine the total volume of oral suspension needed to be prepared (see Table 3).

 |15 mg or less||37.5 mL|